Slideshow image

 Defeat

-Much of 1 and 2 Kings is a record of the various kings of these two kingdoms and some notable events.
+Much of 1 and 2 Kings records the various kings of these two kingdoms and some notable events.

-Every king of the northern kingdom of Israel was bad.
+Every king of the northern kingdom of Israel was terrible.

-In 722 B.C.
-Shalmaneser V, king of Assyria conquers Samaria and deports the population of the northern kingdom (Israel) to other parts of his extensive empire.
-Other people are brought in to resettle the northern kingdom.
+In 722 B.C., Shalmaneser V, king of Assyria, conquered Samaria and deported the population of the northern kingdom (Israel) to other parts of his extensive empire.
+He brought in others to resettle in the northern kingdom.
 Their descendants are the Samaritans we read about in the New Testament (e.g., John 4; Luke 10:25-37).
 These events are related in 2 Kings 17

 Exile

-Of the 20 kings in the southern kingdom of Judah, most are bad – but a few are good.
+Most of the 20 kings in the southern kingdom of Judah were bad, but a few were good.

 God’s judgment of Judah comes to a head at the end of 2 Kings.